What is a Brow Lift?

 A forehead lift, also known as a brow lift, is a surgical procedure that aims to improve the appearance of the forehead, brow, and upper eyelids.
 The procedure is typically performed on people who have wrinkles and sagging skin in these areas, as well as those with drooping eyebrows.

-To determine if you are a suitable candidate for a forehead lift, a consultation with a plastic surgeon or facial plastic surgeon is necessary.
+To determine if you are a suitable candidate for a forehead lift, a consultation with a plastic surgeon or facial plastic surgeon at Centre for Surgery is necessary.
 They will consider your medical history, current health, and cosmetic goals.
 They will also examine your skin, bone structure, and muscle tone in the forehead and brow area.

 If you are in good general health, have realistic expectations for the outcome of the surgery, and have specific cosmetic concerns that a forehead lift can address, you may be a good candidate for the procedure.
 However, if you have certain medical conditions that may increase the risk of complications, such as high blood pressure or a bleeding disorder, a forehead lift may not be recommended.